-32. (1) The Institute, or a person authorised by the Institute shall within a period the Institute may determine,
+30. (1) The Institute, or a person authorised by the Institute shall within a period the Institute may determine,

-- (a) review the practice of a Chartered Accountant or a firm of the Chartered Accountant; or - (b) may inspect and make copies of any book, document or record in the possession or under the control of the Chartered Accountant and the firm of the Chartered Accountant.
+- (a) review the practice of a Chartered Accountant and the firm of the Chartered Accountant; or - (b) may inspect and make copies of any book, document or record in the possession or under the control of the Chartered Accountant.